millaferbere/HPQC/README.md

 ---

 ## Performance and Parallelism
-This project will compare the performance of C and Python by timing different programs using both the Linux time command and internal timing methods.
+This activity will compare the performance of C and Python by timing different programs using both the Linux time command and internal timing methods.
 It will investigate how execution time changes for CPU-heavy tasks and file input/output, and how performance scales with increasing input sizes.

 ## Introduction to MPI
+This activity introduces MPI.
+This is done by exploring how programs can run across multiple processes.
+It involves writing and running an MPI “ Hello World” program, comparing execution with different numbers of processes, and using timing tools to observe performance changes.
+It also includes analysing an existing MPI program, understanding how processes communicate, and developing a parallel version of a vector addition program to compare against a serial  implementation.

 ## MPI Communications